einaudi/EL14-rotational-stage-controller/README.md

 ![speed_calibration](./graphics/calibration_curve_KCs.png)

 ### Cicero sequence scheme
-For compatibility with Cicero sequence a few  requests handling functions are set by default.
-They can be changed and the device should be reprogrammed.
+The device has `receive_data` parameter equal to `false` which means it doesn't get `start` and `end` requests from handler.
+However, they are included in server paths for future development or specific needs.
+Main idea is that if user wants to rotate the device it should be called explicitly, so one can trace all delays in the system.

+To properly use the trigger mode a schema should be used:

-1. `start` - the stage rotates to `_angle_trig_start` position.
+1. `set_trigger_[angles/power]` - device sets trigger parameters and rotates to `_angle_trig_start` position
-2. `addproperty` - device does nothing but returning code `200`
-3. trigger call - when trigger signal rises the stage rotates to `_angle_trig_stop` position
+2. trigger call - when trigger signal rises the stage rotates to `_angle_trig_stop` position
-4. `end` - the stage rotates to `_angle_min` position

 ## Available server paths
 ### `home`